mreschke/dbox/README.md

 	~/.dbox/redis
 	~/.dbox/web

-I prefer to always work from `/var/www` (old habbits), so I simply symlink on my localhost, but up to you...
+I prefer to always work from `/var/www` (old habits), so I simply symlink on my localhost, but up to you...

 	sudo ln -s ~/.dbox/web/www /var